jeffreyolchovy/sbt-fmpp-resolver/README.md

 It uses logic ported from Giter8 for resolving remote resources.

-## Limitations (and workarounds)
+## Notes
-- ~~Does not support dynamic file and directory names~~
 - Dynamic file and directory names can be obtained by utilizing `pp` directives *inside* templates
 - The `config.fmpp` files in the [example](examples) projects present a method for automatically interpolating variables when present in file names or directory paths
-- Does not include built-ins for Java-esque style string conversions (e.g. to/from UpperCamelCase or lowerCamelCase)
+- FreeMarker does not include built-in string operations for Java-esque string transformations (e.g. to/from UpperCamelCase, lowerCamelCase, snake_case, etc.)
-  - These operations can be defined in custom macros and included as a library (**namespace**, in FreeMarker lingo)
+  - These operations can be defined in custom macros and included as a library (or **namespace**, in FreeMarker lingo)

 ## Credits
 - The real heavy lifting is done by the underlying templating engine and templating "front-end" (FreeMarker and FMPP)